jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="lib-LibPLYR"></a>

 ## 📙 Players Library (`LibPlayers.galaxy`):
-Commands that are related to Players, eg, scoreboard, respawn timer, etc
+Commands related to players, such as scoreboard, respawn timer, etc.

 <a name="cmd-addalltalent"></a>